akeneo/pim-api-docs/content/graphql/setup/common-notions.md

 }
 ```

-::: panel-link And now, let's discover how to resolve some usecases with [GraphQL](/graphql/setup/use-cases.html)
+::: panel-link And now, let's discover how to resolve some use cases with [GraphQL](/graphql/setup/use-cases.html)
 :::